 3. 50-Plus Voice Features At Entry Tier Versus Grasshopper’s Bare-Bones Approach

 Phone.com Basic at $11.99 monthly includes over 50 standard voice features: unlimited extensions, voicemail-to-email, call forwarding, hold music, automated attendant (basic IVR), conference calling, call screening, and standard caller ID.
-According to recent independent pricing analysis of Phone.com, this entry-tier feature breadth is meaningfully more comprehensive than budget competitors.
+This entry-tier feature breadth is meaningfully more comprehensive than budget competitors.

 Grasshopper True Solo at $14 monthly intentionally limits features to keep costs low.
 According to recent Grasshopper pricing analysis, “premium features” like call transfers, call recording, and simultaneous call handling require upgrading to Solo Plus at $25 monthly.
 For operators who need standard business phone features (call recording for compliance, call transfers for team workflows, conference calling for client meetings), Phone.com Basic delivers all of it at $11.99 monthly.
 Grasshopper makes you upgrade to $25 monthly for the same capability.